e-mny/colour_recall/README.md

 ## TO-DOs

-- [ ] Have different stages for different difficulty level
+- [ ] Have different stages for different difficulty levels
 - [ ] Show outline for those that are selected, and upon hovering
 - [ ] Deployment
+- [ ] Video